microsoft/Mastering-the-Marketplace/saas/labs/lab4-create-webhook/README.md

 # Lab 4: Deploying and Monitoring a Webhook

-In this lab you will build on what you accomplished in previous labs.
+In this lab, you will build on what you accomplished in previous labs.
 You will create a SaaS offer webhook and integrate it with your Partner Center SaaS offer configuration, enabling your webhook to respond to subscription change events.

 > **Completion of this lab is required for the following labs in the series to work properly.**